tylertitsworth/5th-age-srd/Classes/Occultist.md

 ### Stance of Necessity

-Twice per day as a quick action, you can gain a +4 bonus to all defenses.
+Twice per full recovery as a quick action, you can gain a +4 bonus to all defenses.
 The protection lasts until the end of the battle and is in effect while you do NOT have your focus.
 The bonus also ends when an attack hits you while you don't have your focus.

 #### Adventurer Feat